AKSW/docs.ontowiki.net/PHPCodeSniffer.md

-This document describes the use of the PHPCodeSniffer to check if your coding style complies to the Ontowiki/Erfurt Coding standard.
+This section describes the use of the PHPCodeSniffer to check if your coding style complies to the Ontowiki/Erfurt Coding standard.

 ## Overview ##